Grains mixed, livestock mixed

-Grain futures were mostly lower Monday in early trading on the Chicago Board of Trade.
+Grain futures were mixed Thursday in early trading on the Chicago Board of Trade.

 Beef was lower and pork was higher on the Chicago Mercantile Exchange.